-1. Approved

-• Full approval: Department designation as an AGU Bridge Partner, invitation to join onboarding event, MOU process commences.
+- 1. Approved - Full approval: Department designation as an AGU Bridge Partner, invitation to join onboarding event, MOU process commences. - 2.
+Denied - Denied proposals will receive notification of application status

-2. Denied

-• Denied proposals will receive notification of status and feedback.

 6. Expectations of a Partner Department

 The following are expectations for continuing as a recognized Bridge Partner: